Since 2018, GACD has run an annual Implementation Science School as part of its commitment to capacity strengthening.

 The aims of the School include:

-Below is an overview of the School dates for 2025.
+For reference, below is an overview of the dates for the Eighth School 2025 to give you a sense of the time commitment.
 The School’s training materials and live interactions are fully online (no in-person content).
 Trainees are expected to attend all online plenary sessions and all relevant online group sessions.

 Trainee orientation session